clojurewerkz/elastisch.docs/articles/indexing.md

-### Deleting Mapping Types
+### Deleting Mappings

-To delete an existing mapping type, use the `clojurewerkz.elastisch.index/delete-mapping` function:
+To delete an existing mapping type, use the `clojurewerkz.elastisch.rest.index/delete-mapping` function:

 {% gist 7eab32561f3e61ffb24a %}